not-matthias/not-matthias.github.io/_posts/2020-07-15-kernel-driver-with-rust.md

 # Conclusion

 Using Rust for all kinds of projects is fun.
 No matter if you want to write a game in the browser using WASM, develop a CLI tool or whether you want to explore the depths of the kernel.
-Writing kernel drivers in Rust is certianly unusual but you can utilize the strong type system and for example the `Drop` trait to reduce the number of bugs at compile-time.
+Writing kernel drivers in Rust is certainly unusual but you can utilize the strong type system and for example the `Drop` trait to reduce the number of bugs at compile-time.
 The source code for the driver can be found [here](https://github.com/not-matthias/kernel-driver-with-rust).

 It has been a long time since I wrote a blog post, I hope you enjoyed reading it.
 I'd love to hear your thoughts and opinions about this topic.